 We even hosted a party “in absentia” once, the year we spent Christmas and New Year’s with my parents in California.
 Didn’t want to disappoint our friends, so we had supplies ready for them in the fridge and on the bar.
 Gave one of them the keys and headed off to the airport.
 From all accounts, everyone had a good time and they did a great job cleaning up.
 Even left us a full bottle of champagne.

 Surprisingly, (given the era), nobody in our group was into drugs at all.
 On the other hand, most of the guys were soccer players, (hubby and I were proud administrators of the team, along with a few others), and in great physical shape, so, maybe not?
 I do remember a couple of people smoking grass on the balcony, but, this was an infrequent occurrence.

 One of the most memorable New Year’s Eve parties ended up with several of us going to another friend’s apartment, (right across the street), at 7 a.m. to enjoy a meal of Spaghetti Aglio e Olio.
-Just hit the spot at the right moment.
+That hit the spot at the right moment.
 Delizioso!